-As of September 30, 2021 and 2020 the Company had derivatives in a net liability position and was required to post \$640,000 and \$7.5 million in collateral against its obligations under these agreements.
-If the Company had breached any of these provisions at September 30, 2021 and 2020, it could have been required to settle its obligations under the agreements at the termination value.
+As of September 30, 2022 the Company had derivatives in a net asset position and was not required to post collateral against its obligations under these agreements.
+As of September 30, 2021 the Company had derivatives in a net liability position and was required to post \$640,000 in collateral against its obligations under these agreements.
+If the Company had breached any of these provisions at September 30, 2022 and 2021, it could have been required to settle its obligations under the agreements at the termination value.